Samuelmm15/React-Programming-Course/52-Lesson-Default-Values-and-Nested-Data-with-Destructuring/52-lesson-app/README.md

 # 49 lesson Notes

-At this lesson, we are going to create our Hook, a Hook that create data, read data and do things like this.
+At this lesson, we are going to create our Hook, a Hook that post data, in that case to add new customers into our customer page.

-En este episodio se ha realizado la edición del fichero `useFetch.js` y `Customers.js`.
+At this lesson we are going to edit the files called `Customers.js`, `UseFetch.js`, `Definition.js`.